Heraclitus, about 2500 years ago:

 It's a funny kind of month, October.
 For the really keen cricket fan it's when you discover that your wife left you in May.

-Cricket is a game which the British, not being a spiritual people, had to invent in order to have some concept of eternity.
+Cricket is a game which the English, not being a spiritual people, have invented in order to give themselves some conception of Eternity.

 Edmond Hoyle, Hoyle's Games, 1756: